-4.8.
+4.7.
 Radiation Safety Training

 All personnel in the facility regularly receive radiation safety training at a level appropriate to their job function.
-The training follows accepted recommendations, such as those detailed in the CNSC regulatory guide G-313 "Radiation Safety Training Programs for Workers Involved in Licensed Activities with Nuclear Substances and Radiation Devices, and with Class II Nuclear Facilities and Prescribed Equipment" (CNSC, 2006).
-Participation in radiation safety training activity is monitored as part of the employee performance evaluation program.
+The training follows accepted recommendations, such as those detailed in the CNSC regulatory guide G-313 Radiation Safety Training Programs for Workers Involved in Licensed Activities with Nuclear Substances and Radiation Devices, and with Class II Nuclear Facilities and Prescribed Equipment (CNSC, 2006).
+Participation in radiation safety training activity is monitored as part of an employee performance evaluation and/or competency maintenance program.